Bus Driver (2025-2026 School Year)

 Job Description

 You do not need professional driving experience - we have a paid, comprehensive training program that will help you get your CDL!
 If you want to drive, and like working with community members, we can provide you with the tools to succeed as a Bus Driver with WTA.
-Right now, we are looking for Bus Drivers for our upcoming classes with the first one scheduled in January 2026.
+Right now, we are looking for Bus Drivers for our upcoming classes with the next one scheduled for April 2026.

 We have information sessions and testing as needed throughout the year.
 You will be contacted via email if you meet the minimum qualifications with an invitation to attend an information session (RSVP required).